GDPR and the cloud – an introduction

 For most organisations, we believe the following four legal bases are likely to be the most common.
 They are recounted in somewhat simplified form.

-1. Compliance with a legal obligation, under Article 6(1)(c) GDPR.
+- Compliance with a legal obligation, under Article 6(1)(c) GDPR.
 Used if it is necessary to process certain personal data in order to comply with a legal obligation laid down by EU law or the law of an EU/EEA member state.
 For example, an organisation needs to process personal data in order to fulfil its legal obligation to report employee salaries to the tax authorities.
-This legal basis is found in

 When determining which of these legal bases may be used, we believe it may be appropriate to assess them in the order given above.